 Preclinical studies and clinical trials and additional research and development activities will require substantial funds to complete.
-As of March 31, 2022, we had cash, cash equivalents and marketable securities of \$518.8 million.
+As of June 30, 2022, we had cash, cash equivalents and marketable securities of \$461.4 million .
 In February 2020, we raised \$250.7 million upon the completion of our initial public offering (IPO), net of underwriting discounts and commissions and offering expenses.
-In July 2020, we raised \$167.8 million upon the completion of a follow-on public offering, net of underwriting discounts and commissions and offering expenses.
-In February 2021, we raised \$281.1 million upon the completion of a follow-on public offering, net of underwriting discounts and commissions and offering expenses.
+In July 2020, we raised \$167.8 million upon the completion of an underwritten public offering, net of underwriting discounts and offering expenses.
+In February 2021, we raised \$281.1 million upon the completion of an underwritten public offering, net of underwriting discounts and commissions and offering expenses.
+In July 2022, we raised \$248.0 million upon the completion of an underwritten public offering, net of underwriting discounts and commissions and offering expenses.
 We expect to continue to spend substantial amounts to continue the preclinical and clinical development of our current and future programs.
 If we are able to gain marketing approval for product candidates that we develop, we will require significant additional amounts of cash in order to launch and commercialize our product candidates to the extent that their launch and commercialization are not the responsibility of Sanofi or another collaborator that we may contract with in the future.
 In addition, other unanticipated costs may arise.
 Because the design and outcome of our current, planned and potential future clinical trials is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of any product candidate we develop.